-Across the eastern half of Africa's Lake Victoria region, thousands of farmers like Vitalis Ayara have found that using push-pull technology to deal with the triple menace of striga, stemborer and poor soil fertility is making a big difference to their lives.
-For them, the opportunity to reverse many years of declining maize yields is triggering an interlinked set of changes that has helped many to break out of the downward spiral of poverty and hunger.
+Across Sub-Saharan Africa, thousands of farmers like Vitalis Ayara (Case Study 1) have found that using push-pull technology to deal with various production constraints (including stemborers, fall armyworm and parasitic striga weed) and poor soil fertility is making a big difference to their lives.
+For them, the opportunity to reverse many years of declining maize yields is triggering an interlinked set of changes that has helped many to break out of a downward spiral of poverty and hunger.